ilpork/Vahti/doc/GettingStarted.md

 - [Alert tutorial](AlertTutorial.md) describes how to get just alerts without having mobile app

-Configuration file options have been described in [Configuration](Configuration.md)
+Configuration file options have been described in [Configuration](Configuration.md).
+Latest released binaries can be found from [Releases page](https://github.com/ilpork/vahti/releases/latest/)

 If you want to have other devices to publish their data using MQTT via Vahti, check [Add other data sources](AddOtherDataSources.md).